ozendorf/stt/README.md

 ## Features

 - **Speech-to-Text Conversion**: The app uses Google's Speech-to-Text API to convert spoken Arabic phrases into text.
-- **Real-Time Feedback**: Users receive immediate feedback on their pronunciation accuracy.
 - **Interactive Learning Experience**: Practice speaking Arabic phrases in a dynamic and engaging environment.
 - **Customizable Learning Paths**: Users can customize their learning experience based on their proficiency level and learning goals.